 The AACN Synergy Model and Certification Exams

 The AACN Synergy Model for Patient Care (Synergy Model) was developed to link clinical practice with patient outcomes.
 Integration of the Synergy Model into AACN Certification Corporation credentialing programs puts an emphasis on the patient and says to the world that patients come first.

 Nurses make unique contributions to quality patient and family care, evidence-based practice and healthy work environments.
-AACN certification exams include both a Clinical Judgment component and a Professional Caring and Ethical Practice component, the latter of which is based on nurse characteristics of the Synergy Model, including Advocacy/Moral Agency, Caring Practices, Clinical Inquiry, Collaboration, Facilitation of Learning, Response to Diversity and Systems Thinking.
+AACN certification exams include a Clinical Judgment component and a Professional Caring and Ethical Practice component based on nurse characteristics of the Synergy Model, which involves Advocacy/Moral Agency, Caring Practices, Clinical Inquiry, Collaboration, Facilitation of Learning, Response to Diversity and Systems Thinking.